Struggling to get interviews?

 - LEED AP Certification

-2. Feature your strongest qualifications in your introduction
+2. Feature your engineering qualifications in your introduction

-Now you know how to scan the job description for keywords, which makes writing your resume summary much easier.
+Now you know how to scan the job description for keywords, which makes writing your much easier.

-Your resume summary is usually the first thing hiring managers read, so it’s important to use it to highlight your most relevant engineering experience.
+Your resume summary is usually the first thing employers read, so it needs to highlight your most relevant engineering experience.

 Here’s what you should include in your resume summary to make it stand out: